potassco/xls2asp/README.md

 ##### row
 Reading a sheet in `row` style output one predicate per row:  `sheetName(val1, val2,..., valn).`
 The predicate name is the (transformed) name of the sheet.
 The predicate has as many arguments as the number of columns.
-An empty line will be ignored.
+An empty row will be ignored.
-An empty cell in a non empty line will raise an error, if no default value is fixed.
+An empty cell in a non empty row will raise an error, if no default value is fixed.
-**THE FIRST LINE OF THE SHEET IS IGNORED !!!**
+**THE FIRST ROW OF THE SHEET IS IGNORED !!!**
 The first type corresponds to the type of the first column, the second type to the type of the second column...

 ##### row_indexed